Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H6FZ4VqocHw.md

 ### Transcript

-> servers um well we need to buy another copy for the server uh i don't think so no i'm pretty sure you're pretty sure no pretty sure you don't uh i'm pretty sure the tool will be like its own standalone thing and yeah it's like you can't you can't play the game on the on the tool yeah um so you just use it i think i hope no one hurts me because it's that that's i hope i don't get fired but you for sure won't be you won't need to like buy a second car that would be ridiculous yeah yeah like i wouldn't be down for that at all no
+> servers, well we need to buy another copy for the server, i don't think so no i'm pretty sure you're pretty sure no pretty sure you don't, i'm pretty sure the tool will be like its own standalone thing and yeah it's like you can't you can't play the game on the on the tool yeah, so you just use it i think i hope no one hurts me because it's that that's i hope i don't get fired but you for sure won't be you won't need to like buy a second car that would be ridiculous yeah yeah like i wouldn't be down for that at all no